Jrhenderson11/CTFTools/Steg/README.md

 plane 1 (2nd bit):

 ![alt text](https://github.com/Jrhenderson11/CTFTools/blob/master/Steg/plane1.bmp "2nd bit plane")
+You can view all the other planes as well in this folder.

 Because of this you can change the LSB (and actually quite a few of the last bits of the number) of the pixels with barely any effect on the visible image.
 This means a binary (2-bit colour, black and white) image could be created and exchanged for one of the planes of another image.
 If the plane replaced is an unsignificant one this will not be visible in the image and only visible when the image is split into its constituent planes